Greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 Does that have anything to do with moving to Florida?

-Are you both Minnesota natives?
+Are you both Minnesotan natives?

-No, none of neither of us is.
+No, neither of us is.

-He is actually not from the U.S. and I'm from the Midwest, but not Minnesota.
+He is actually not from the U.S., and I'm from the Midwest, but not Minnesota.

-Where's he from?
+Where is he from?

-Um a small country in Asia.
+A small country in Asia.

-Uh small country in Asia.
+A small country in Asia.

-Well, which country would that be, Carrie?
+Which country would that be, Kara?

-Uh Nepal.
+Nepal.

 Nepal?